A topic from the subject of Organic Chemistry in Chemistry.

 7. Repeat steps 1-6 for the other fruit juices.

-• The blue-black color of the starch solution indicates the presence of free iodine.
+• The blue-black color of the starch-iodine complex indicates the presence of free iodine.
+The reaction between potassium iodate and iodide ions in the presence of acid produces iodine.

 Significance: